DylanMoss1/SnakeHunt/README.md

 - Winner has the most points by the end of the game, good luck!

 ## How It Was Made

-This game uses HTML, CSS and Javascript - it is hosted using Node.js and the graphics were created using p5.js.
+This game uses HTML, CSS and Javascript - it is hosted on Heroku using Node.js as the backend and the graphics were created using p5.js.

-It is being hosted on Keroku but all the files have been transfered to the GitHub page as well.

 ## Why Was It Made